Find a spider by...

 female: 35 mm|

 male: 26 mm

-In a burrow with a neatly fitting door; males wander above ground at night in autumn
+In a burrow with a neatly fitting door; males wander above ground at night during the breeding season which is autumn

 The venom of this species seems to have low toxicity for humans but males may exhibit an aggressive stance as a defence against potential predators and the female during mating